-It is important to reduce any environmental stimuli for any patient recovering from alcohol abuse.
-These patients should be placed in a quiet room free from additional noises and distractions, limit the number of assessments performed if possible, and limit the number of visitors if possible.
+It is important to reduce any environmental stimuli for any patient recovering from alcohol use disorder.
+These patients should be placed in a quiet room free from additional noises and distractions, limit the number of assessments and visitors if possible.
 The patient should avoid stressful scenarios that may potentiate agitation or stress.

 Medication should be given as prescribed to reduce anxiety, calm the patient, and reduce the risk of seizure.
 Benzodiazepines medications like diazepam (Valium), lorazepam (Ativan), and chlordiazepoxide (Librium) are often indicated for their calming and sedative effects.

-Begin seizure precautions in any patient with severe withdrawal, including possible premedication with antianxiety medications.
+Risk of seizure begins 8 to 24 hours after cessation or reduction of alcohol.
+Therefore, begin seizure precautions in any patient with severe withdrawal, including possible premedication with anti anxiety medications.
 Patients who are unresponsive should also be monitored for aspiration.

 Identification of adequate support systems is important in the treatment plan for the patient.
 Alcoholics Anonymous (AA), availability of friends, family and other activities such as church prove beneficial in improving the patient’s outcome.

-Group therapy has proven to improve outcomes in alcohol abuse patients.
+Group therapy has proven to improve outcomes in alcohol use disorder patients.
 Group therapy creates a support environment to promote healthy choices and outcomes of the patient.

 Naltrexone (ReVia) is a medication indicated for alcohol and opioid dependence.
 It is an opioid receptor antagonist that works as treatment for both disorders by blocking all euphoric effects that occur as a result of drug or alcohol consumption.
 Patients who drink while taking the medication don’t experience euphoric effects of the alcohol, thus giving them the experience that drinking is not enjoyable.